3/3.5 Simplified As A Fraction

 Let's break down the conversion of 3/3.5 into its simplest fractional form into a logical, repeatable sequence.

 Step 1: Convert the Decimal Denominator to a Fraction.
 The decimal 3.5 has one digit after the decimal point.
 This means it is out of 10.
-Therefore, 3.5 = 35/10.
+So, 3.5 = 35/10.
 It is good practice to write this fraction in a form that is already prepared for simplification.
 35/10 can be reduced by dividing both numerator and denominator by 5, giving us 7/2.
 This is the simplest form for the decimal itself.
 So, our original expression becomes: 3 / (7/2)

 Step 2: Apply the "Keep, Change, Flip" Rule for Division.
 Dividing by a fraction is the same as multiplying by its reciprocal.
 We keep the first fraction (3, which we can write as 3/1), change the division sign to multiplication, and flip the second fraction (7/2 becomes 2/7).
 (3/1) × (2/7)